WarStalkeR/FFU-BR/README.md

 `getcond [them] *coTickers` - lists all `tickers` (plus related timer information) attached the targeted object.
 `syncinveffects` - synchronizes inventory effects for all COs in inventory with effects (in current instance).

+## Elastic Mod Data Handling
+Extension to the original modding API that allows precise modification of individual parameters in specific items without need to overwrite JSON data block.
+To be precise, it allows:
+*\* Simplified Data Overwrite* - frees from need to copy entire data block just to modify single parameter.
+*\* Reference-based Creation* - allows to copy entire original data block with only specific parameters modified.
+*\* Precision Array Modification* - set of commands to precisely modify original contents of array in a safe manner.

 ## Existing Entities Removal
 Whilst modding API already implements exclusion based on folder paths, it removes whole files with data and not individual items.
 Existing entities removal allows to remove specific items based on their type and their exact